top of page

 The more than 800 men playing in Major League Soccer are all incredible athletes.
 But our professional league is ranked 10th in the world (some say even lower), and our men's national team 13th.

-We think this is because so few of our players play the beautiful game.
-(The US Women's National Team history may seem to suggest this is just a men's problem, but we don't think so.
+We think this is because so few of even our best players actually play the beautiful game.
+(The US Women's National Team history may seem to suggest this is just another men's problem, but we don't think so.
 More on that elsewhere!)

-And so, our solution to early youth development is to democratize technical soccer competency and to create environments that inspire a long lasting love for the game.
 Contrary to the popular and self-defeating belief that some kids are just naturally more talented than others, that some players just have more skills, or that soccer is just "not part of our culture," we've taught high level ball mastery to even so-called non-athletes.
 Will they all go on to become pros?
 That's not the point.
-Creating a sea of young talent is the only way to lift some to the pinnacle of excellence.
+Creating a sea of young talent is the only way for some to reach the pinnacle of excellence.

 Our approach is based on the simple idea that we build competent players first, then we teach them the game.

-Mainstream American soccer programs do not teach skill development.
-It's not entirely their fault.
-Professional futbol academies around the world don't teach basic skills either, the don't have to because kids growing up in established futbol cultures learn skills before joining clubs.
+Youth soccer clubs do not have a tradition of teaching skill development.
+That's not just a critique of the USA.
+Professional futbol academies around the world don't teach basic skills either; they don't have to because kids growing up in established futbol cultures learn skills before joining clubs.
 So there is no existing model for this.
 In most of Europe and South America for example, juggling 100 times is a pre-requisite to joining a club team.
-Just imagine that!
+Imagine that!

 At La Finca, we're familiar with the popular explanations of America's poor standing in international soccer, there are too many competing sports, it's just not part of our culture, we don't pay the player's enough, it's not commercial-friendly, no pro-rel.
 The list goes on.
 None explain why our professionals just aren't very good.